-It had a similar beginning with the speaker experience where I was not sure to take the opportunity because of my low confidence.
-But the CEO fully encouraged me to try.
+This one had a similar intro to the story above where I was not sure to take the opportunity because of my low confidence.
+But the CEO fully encouraged me to try it.
 Then I was in.
-The project was making a script for a short science video (3-4 minutes) for the Kok Bisa YouTube channel.
+The project was making a script for a short science video (3 to 4 minutes) for the Kok Bisa YouTube channel.

 In collaboration with Kok Bisa:

 3. I got it, too!